SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 |   *r*    | Initial return value of current REPL.  |

-Symbol \*R\* contains the most recent return value, should you want to use it the following expression.
+Symbol \*R\* contains the most recent return value, should you want to use it in the following expression.

 ## Stepping through the code